Personal Protection Order (PPO)

 PKWA family lawyers are consistently named as leading Singapore lawyers by the Straits Times, Benchmark Litigation, Asian Legal Business, Singapore Business Review and Doyle’s Guide.
 Our firm has more than 130 employees and 30 years of history.
-Our clients include all the major banks such as DBS, UOB, OCBC and Maybank.
 We are a safe and trusted choice.

-Our fees are fixed, clear and transparent from the outset, and we are happy to offer a free initial consultation.
+Our fees are fixed, clear and transparent from the outset, and we offer a free initial consultation.

 If you are facing family violence, you can apply for a Personal Protection Order (“PPO”) restraining the person against whom the order is made from using family violence.
 The application may be made by the family member concerned, or by a guardian or relative if that family member is below the age of 21 years.
 The court may grant the PPO upon satisfaction, on a balance of probabilities, that family violence has been committed or is likely to be committed against you and that such order is necessary.

 According to section 64 of the Women’s Charter (Cap 353), “family violence” is defined as follows: